spiffe/spiffe/standards/X509-SVID.md

 ### 3.1.
 Leaf Certificates
 A leaf certificate is an SVID which serves to identify a caller or resource.
 They are signed by the signing authority of the trust domain in which they reside, and are suitable for use in authentication processes.
 A leaf certificate (as opposed to a signing certificate, [section 3.2](#3.2.-signing-certificates)) is the only type which may serve to identify a resource or caller.

 Leaf certificate SPIFFE IDs MUST have a non-root path component.
+The Subject field is not required, however the URI SAN extension MUST be marked as critical if it is omitted, per section 4.1.2.6 of [RFC 5280][1].
 See [section 4.1](#4.1.-basic-constraints) for information on X.509-specific properties which distinguish a leaf certificate from a signing certificate.

 ### 3.2.
 Signing Certificates
 An X.509 SVID signing certificate is one which has set `keyCertSign` in the key usage extension.
 It additionally has the `CA` flag set to `true` in the basic constraints extension (see [section 4.1](#4.1.-basic-constraints)).
 That is to say, it is a CA certificate.